wwarthen/RomWBW/Source/Doc/Applications.md

 YM2149F sound chip, you can use the `TUNE` application to play PT or MYM sound files.

-Note: TUNE will detect an AY-3-8910/YM2149 Sound Module re-gardless of whether support for it is included in the RomWBW HBIOS configuration
+Note: TUNE will detect an AY-3-8910/YM2149 Sound Module regardless of whether support for it is included in the RomWBW HBIOS configuration

 #### Syntax